sancsoft/beegit.github.io/_posts/2014-05-27-supporting-markdown.markdown

 ---
 layout: post
-title:  "Building a better word processor, Step 1: Support Markdown so it works with web and print"
+title:  "Building a better word processor with Markdown support"
 date:   2014-05-27 18:28:46
 teaser: Back in my newsroom days, I would often be slogging away toward deadline while dreaming up a world where content production wasn’t so difficult.
 For the most part, we had a modern newsroom.
 We had freelance writers and staff members with mobile technology filing their stories from the field or office via a shared drive or email.
 But once we tried to put their raw content files into production, we faced a constant breakdown of the creaky content production processes of the day.
-image:
+image: /assets/2014-05-27.jpg
 ---

 Back in my newsroom days, I would often be slogging away toward deadline while dreaming up a world where content production wasn’t so difficult.